dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 debugger window.

-The Misc page of the debugger’s **View > Debugger Options** dialog contains the option “Refresh all open debuggers when entering debugger“.
+The Misc page of the debugger’s **View > Debugger Options** dialog contains the option "Refresh all open debuggers when entering debugger".
 By default, this option is not set.
 When turned on, the rules above are ignored and every open debugger window is refreshed whenever the application pauses.